MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Add-AppxPackage.md

 ```

 ### -LimitToExistingPackages
-This parameter is used not to download missing referenced packages.
+This parameter is used to prevent missing referenced packages to be downloaded.

 ```yaml
 Type: SwitchParameter